viprlab/viprlab.github.io/readinggroup.md

 ## Reading Group Schedule

+We have weekly paper reading group meet-ups.
+Feel free to join us, or if you would like to be part of the reading rotation.

+Current T3-1516 Term meets at 11.00am on Tuesdays.

 | Date | Location | Presenter | Description |
 |:-|:-:|:-:|:-
 {% for read in page.reads %}| {{read.date}} | {{read.venue}} | {{read.presenter}} | [{{read.paper}}]({{read.url}}){:target="_blank"}<br>{{read.details}}{% if read.proj %}<br>[Project site]({{read.proj}}){:target="_blank"}{% endif %}{% if read.slides %}<br>[Slides]({{read.slides}}){:target="_blank"}{% endif %} |
 {% endfor %}